 5. Follow Up

 Restructuring a company or organization will always have its challenges.
 There is no perfect play book – every change is different just like each company is unique.
 However, by closely planning out your implementation strategy and communicating effectively to your organization, you can pave the way to the future far more effectively.
-Remember that while the few managers and executives at the top may have a vision for what the future structure may look like, it’s the people within the organization who are the change agents.
-It is therefore vital that your employees be part of building the future you seek.
+Remember that while a few managers and executives at the top may have a vision for what the future structure may look like, it’s the people within the organization who are the real change agents.
+Let your employees be part of building the future you seek.